google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ![](res/regression1.jpg)

 <!--
-Intro activity: Ask if anyone has seen a crime show / heard of an investigation where they used a footprint to determine a suspect’s height.
+Has anyone? seen a crime show or heard of an investigation where they used a footprint to determine a suspect’s height?
 It’s a tactic frequently mentioned in connection to forensics, but does it actually work?
 Let’s try it out!

-Note: Use your shoe size / height as the suspect’s, and tell students to keep in mind that US men’s size = US women’s size - 2.
+*Use your shoe size and height as the suspect’s, and tell students to keep in mind that US men’s size equals US women’s size - 2.*

-Split the students into groups of ~6 each and give each group a sheet of graph paper.
-They should plot their shoe sizes (x-axis) vs. heights (y-axis) and have them guess the suspect’s height based on their shoe size.
-Then have the groups share data (so each has a plot of the whole class’s info) and make another guess per group.
-See if anyone comes close...
+*Split the students into groups of ~6 each and give each group a sheet of graph paper.*

+Plot each of your shoe sizes on the x-axis and heights on the y-axis.
+What do you think is the suspect's height based on their shoe size?

+*Then have the groups share data, so each has a plot of the whole class’s information.

+Make another guess per group.
+Does anyone come close?

-They should theoretically have better guesses with more data, but shoe size might not actually be well correlated to height, so they might not.
+*They should theoretically have better guesses with more data, but shoe size might not actually be well correlated to height, so they might not.*

 Image Details:
 * [regression1.jpg](https://unsplash.com/photos/BqpdGGfezFw): Unsplash License